Skip to main content

 If mediation doesn't result in settlement, the case continues toward trial.
 Sometimes parties continue negotiating after mediation or schedule another session.

-Free consultation about your case.
+Free intake review about your case.

 Related Resources